enzbus/enzbus.github.io/source/index.rst

 How to contact
 --------------

-I'm fairly active on maintaining some of my :doc:`software projects<software>`.
+I'm fairly actively maintaining some of my :doc:`software projects <software>`.
 If you landed here because of those, go on and open bug reports or feature requests; I try to answer quickly to those.